Situation-Complication-Resolution (SCR) Framework: Free PowerPoint Template

 Situation-Complication-Resolution (SCR) framework

 The Situation-Complication-Resolution (SCR) framework provides a concise structure for clearly defining business challenges and outlining strategies and solutions.
-The model is a straightforward and practical reasoning or business storytelling approach.
+The model uses straightforward and practical reasoning or a business storytelling approach.

 Management consulting firms such as McKinsey & Company, Bosten Consulting Group, Bain, etc., often use SCR models or similar models for their consultant training.